Published in 2009, Six Pixels of Separation includes topics on digital marketing, social media, personal branding and entrepreneurship.

 I’d better tell you a bit about the author.
 Mitch Joel was a journalist in the eighties and started a digital Marketing Agency back in 2003.

 Unable to get a gig as a writer in trade publications, he began independently producing online articles about his line of work using a free tool by Google called “Blogger”.
-(Most of us are on WordPress these days!)
+(Most of us are on WordPress or something else these days!)

-This was a way for him to reach new clients, make a name for the agency (Twist Image) and “publish his way in” to the web industry.
+This was a way for him to reach new clients, make a name for his agency and “publish his way in” to the web industry. ⌨️

 From Journalist to Blogger